2010–11 FC Barcelona season: October

 Due to the findings of the audit, Barcelona compromisarios (commissioners) voted to enforce the social action of responsibility against the club's previous board with 468 in favour, 439 against and 113 abstaining.
 Ex-president Laporta's board will be called upon to respond in court due to €48.7 million that went missing during his presidency.

 On 18 October, Laporta defended his presidency in front of the media by stating that, "We just want them to give us the documentation regarding the biased and demagogic statement made by the representative of KPMG."
 He also stated, "The board has not had the courage to explain things", and, "We have nothing to hide, everything has its explanation and justification."
 Laporta did not hold back and branded the new president "envious, resentful and jealous" and "I have a very clear conscience and the truth on my side".
 He continue to berate the new board by stating, "My greatest desire after spending a few years of my life at Barça and the results we got was to become a socio, go back to my seat, go to football games with my kids and enjoy this club.
 They do not let me.
-And not only do they not let me, but I see some attempts to ridicule, dishonor the reputation we have.
+Ad not only do they not let me, but I see some attempts to ridicule, dishonor the reputation we have.
 No way I'm left alone.
 After the assembly of delegates, I understand that there was an indecent maneuver with the exposure of the 'due diligence'...
 It was sectarian, demagogic and an interest to scorn against me and create an alarm among the social mass."